Skip To Main Content

 BEYOND THE BOX

-• Amyah Moore Allen collected her second double-double of the season, logging 19 points and 11 rebounds (a new career high in rebounds).
+• Moore Allen collected her second double-double of the season, logging 19 points and 11 rebounds (a new career high in rebounds).
 Moore Allen is also currently ranked No. 3 within the RMAC for most points scored, averaging 19.3 points per game.

 • UCCS' 41 rebounds are the second most in a game this season, while their eight blocks tonight tie a season high.